 I choose to use real images in my classification categories.
 Children relate better to real images and are more likely to respond to the activity, in my experience.
 A set of Montessori Classification Cards is available in my Pre-Reading Activities bundle.

 This pre-reading Montessori language activity involves simple nomenclature cards.
-The work can be done with image-to-image with the label, or image with a label to image and the to label.
+The work can be done image-to-image with the label, or image with a label to image and then to label.

 Children match the image and then the labels to the image.

 They work from left to right, preparing the child for reading and writing.

 These cards can be as creative as you need them to be.
 You can create cards specific to a child.
 For example, if a child likes sports, or insects, or the human body, you can create nomenclature cards specific for a unit or a child.

 This lesson works a child’s logic skills as he closely compares and contrasts the images to make a match.
 The child develops language with these types of activities, as he works from left to right, preparing him for reading and writing.

 Here is a set of Look-Alike Matching cards using real images that I created for my teaching.

 I adore Story Sequence cards.
 You can create these cards to apply to a simple act in daily life, like giving a hug.
 You can also use these cards to science with the life cycle, or even a story from a child’s favorite book.

 Children put the cards in order, working their reading comprehension early on in their journey to reading.